-Rainforests and tropical rainforests (along with soil) contain the highest concentrations of biodiversity on Earth (far more than man made forests and tree plantations).
+Along with the world’s soil and oceans, rainforests and tropical rainforests contain the highest concentrations of biodiversity on Earth

-Rainforests also contain many benefits for humans, the economy, and the environment & wildlife.
+Rainforests may also provide many benefits for humans, the economy, and the environment & wildlife.

 It is therefore in our interest to consider how we might help preserve them, and address deforestation.